dmcblab/InfoGenomeR/README.md

 ```

 # InfoGenomeR workflow
-Take a low coverage example (~50G)
+Take a low coverage example (~50G).
+Check the example is working, and then replace example files with yours.
 ```
 snakemake --core all --use-conda InfoGenomeR_example_download
 ```
-## Set a workspace
+## Make a workspace
 ```
-# go to the InfoGenomeR base directory
+# go to the InfoGenomeR repository.
-cd InfoHiC
+cd ${InfoGenomeR_repo}

 # make a workspace directory
 workspace_dir=InfoGenomeR_workspace1